ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-You will now be able to see your player box move through the 3D world, if you wait long enough, the box will move off of the grid.
-This is fine as we will restrict the movement of the box so that it can't move off of the grid.
+You will now be able to see your player box move through the 3D world.

 ![Animated player box](https://replit-docs-images.bardia.repl.co/images/tutorials/47-3dgamethreejs/animating-the-player-box.gif)

+If you wait long enough, the box will move off the grid.
+Let's restrict the movement of the box so that it can't move off the grid.

 ## Creating a game course

-The first thing that we will do to prevent the player box from moving off of the grid will be to add another box, the finishing line box.
-It will be added at the boundary of the grid.
-Our game course will be from the center of the grid to the end of the grid along the z-axis.
-Later we will add collision detection to check if our player box has hit the finishing line box so that we can end the game before the player box leaves the grid.
+The first thing we will do to prevent the player box from moving off the grid will be to add another box, the finishing line box.
+The finishing line box will be added at the boundary of the grid.
+Our game course will be from the center of the grid to the end of the grid, along the z-axis.
+Later, we will add collision detection to check if our player box has hit the finishing line box so that we can end the game before the player box leaves the grid.

-We are going to create a new global variable called `courseLength` that will define the distance to the edge of the grid.
+We will create a new global variable called `courseLength` that will define the distance to the edge of the grid.
 Our player box starts moving from the center of the grid (x = 0, y = 0, z = 0) so our square grid's length should be double the course length.
-We will also restrict the movement of the box along the x and y-axis.
+We will also restrict the movement of the box along the x- and y-axes.
 Add the following global variables to the top of the `script.js` file:

 ```javascript
 const courseLength = 100;